eshanks16/katacoda-scenarios-1/troubleshooting/step2.md

 `kubectl get pods`{{execute}} This will list the pods in the default namespace.

-We should see that the pod is in an error state and the STATUS likely shows `ImagePullBackOff`.
+You should see that the pod is in an error state and the STATUS likely shows `ImagePullBackOff` or `ErrImagePull`.
 This is a good clue as to the scope of the issue.

 To gather some more information, run a describe command on that pod.
 `kubectl describe pod kuard`{{execute}}

 From the output of the command, you'll see a message stating that it `Failed to pull image` and that the image was not found.

 Now that you've identified the issue it's time fo fix it.
 Delete the failed pod.
 `kubectl delete pod kuard`{{execute}}

 Modify the Kubernetes manifest used to deploy this pod.
-The file is named `kuard-1.yaml`.
+The file is named `kuard-1.yaml` and should be open in your editor.

 Replace the image entry `gcr.io/kuar-demo/kuard-amd64` with `gcr.io/kuar-demo/kuard-amd64:blue` and save the file.